andrewnash/andrewnash.github.io/urara/srauv/+page.svelte.md

 tags:
   - 'Computer Vision'
   - 'RL'
+  - 'Unity'
+  - 'TensorFlow'
+  - 'C#'
 ---

 # Navigating the Depths with RL

 Hello folks!
-My name is Andrew Nash, and I've been heavily involved in developing a software system for an autonomous subsea vehicle, the SRAUV, as part of my engineering capstone project.
+My name is Andrew Nash, and I've been heavily involved in developing a software system for an Autonomous Subsea Vehicle, the SRAUV, as part of my engineering capstone project.
 In this blog post, I'll detail the work I did on the Autopilot/AI perception, navigation, and control.
 Strap in for an exciting journey deep beneath the waves!

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/wzNI8wY0UT0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>